m101a/NQuereSvr/README.md

 # NQuereSvr
-Newland NQuery price checker support pgm
+Newland NQuery Micro Kiosks (like Newland NQuire 300) support pgm

 Small programm adopted for our internal purposes (weight items and so on)